Green92/projet_cloud/README.md

     $ mvn tomcat:run

 ##Loan service :

+Deployed on Heroku.

+Call Approval Manager to know if a loan request has been submitted for the specified account

+If yes

+ If it is pending, then return a pending response

+ Otherwise return the response and call Approval manager to delete the loan request (credit account if accepted)

+If no loan request exists for this account

+ If it is risky to lend to the specified customer

+  Create an Approval request by calling Approval manager

+ Otherwise

+  Give the requested amount by calling Account manager

 Only POST request is allowed.
 You have to provide a JSON entity : {"accountId": long, "amount": int}